arpit7257/Resume-Builder/README.md

 PDF Generation: Upon form submission, the app dynamically generates a PDF of the resume, which users can download.

-Built With
-JavaScript
-jQuery
-jQuery Repeater - For dynamic form creation
-HTML/CSS

 Usage

 Fill out the various sections of the form, such as personal details, education, experience, projects, and skills.
 Use the "Add" button to dynamically add more entries to sections like projects and experience.
 Validate your inputs as you go—errors will be highlighted.
 Once all sections are complete, click the "Generate Resume" button to preview your resume.
 Download the generated PDF resume.

+Built With

+JavaScript
+jQuery
+jQuery Repeater - For dynamic form creation
+HTML/CSS
+Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change.

 Acknowledgements
 jQuery Repeater - For making dynamic form handling easy.